 Now the main point about a bike lock is that you dont want someone to be able to steal it -DUH!
 As such many people look for the the Sold Secure rating.

 This is an important rating system, particularly when it comes to insurance as Wiggle explains very nicely.
 The cost of your bike, and the insurance you have on it, needs to be matched by the lock that you use.

 The SeatyLock doesnt have a SoldSecure rating when you search the database.
 Instead stating that the lock is “Ice Spray certified” on the features list

 For the life of me, I cannot find out what this means… and for a company selling a bike lock that isnt good, and almost feels a little misleading.

-I have one other slight issue with the SeatyLock
+I have one other slight issue I discovered during my SeatyLock review

 The metal of the links is covered in a rough texture.
 This isn’t actually that friendly on your bike frame, as I noticed a few marks on the top tube where the Seatylock links had made contact.